 News & Press

-April 15, 2024 — I’m honored to be named a runner-up in the Bernard J. Brommel Award for Biography & Memoir from the Society of Midland Authors, which fosters literature in a 12-state region of the Midwest.
+April 15, 2024 — I’m honored at being named a finalist for the Bernard J. Brommel Award for Biography & Memoir from Society of Midland Authors, which fosters literature in 12 states of the Midwest.
 I was proud to be recognized as a native of Ohio.
-See the list of winners and honorees here.
+See list of award winners here.

-April 11, 2024 — Had great fun doing an online talk,” Eliza Scidmore: From Early White House Reporting to Washington’s Cherry Blossoms,” for White House History Happy Hour, with friend and fellow writer Jenny Rough as moderator.
+April 11, 2024 — Had great fun doing online talk on Eliza Scidmore’s interactions with half a dozen presidential administrations over half a century for White House History Happy Hour.
+Friend and fellow writer Jenny Rough rocked as moderator.
+Watch here

 Media Coverage | Interviews | Book Reviews